fvalverd/AutoApi/README.md

 ## How does AutoApi work?

-AutoApi was develop on [Python](https://www.python.org/) using [Flask](http://flask.pocoo.org/) and [MongoDB](https://www.mongodb.com/), it was thought to support multiples API because AutoApi uses a database to represent an API, thus to differentiate between two APIs it is necessary to add the api name as a prefix in the URL.
-For instance, to retrieve all the movies from *imdb-copy* API it is necessary to do a **GET** to **/imdb-copy/movies**, but to retrieve the movies from **rottentomatoes-copy** API the URL is **/rottentomatoes-copy/movies**.
+AutoApi was develop on [Python](https://www.python.org/) using [Flask](http://flask.pocoo.org/) and [MongoDB](https://www.mongodb.com/), it was thought to support multiples API because AutoApi uses each database to represent each API.
+This means that to differentiate between two APIs it is necessary to add the API name as a prefix in the URL.
+For instance, to retrieve all the movies from *imdb-copy* API it is necessary to do a **GET** to **/imdb-copy/movies**, and to retrieve the movies from **rottentomatoes-copy** API the URL is **/rottentomatoes-copy/movies**.

-Another important feature of AutoApi is the authentication, but authentication in this develop is at API level, so users can not be shared between APIs, the reason is because AutoApi uses MongoDB users instead of using a collection to store them, so they are related to a database and AutoApi consider a database as an API.
+Another important AutoApi's feature is the authentication, but authentication in for this tool is at API level, this means that users can not be shared between APIs.
+The reason why users can not be shared is because AutoApi uses MongoDB users instead of a collection to store them, so they are strictly related to a database and as AutoApi is considering a database as an API they are isolated per database.

-### Configuration file
+### Configuration

-As AutoApi uses MongoDB to store the data, it is necessary to know the location of the database, by default AutoApi will try to connect to the default connection of MongoDB (*localhost*, *27017*) unless a configuration file is given.
+AutoApi uses MongoDB to store all the neccesary data, then it is necessary to know the location of the database, this means that next environment variables **must be provided**: *MONGO_HOST* and *MONGO_PORT*.

-The configuration file stores the configuration for the MongoDB connection (including the authentication credentials), there is a template on this repository that show the syntax and the options, the template is called *server.cfg.default*.

-AutoApi can receive a configuration file using two methods, one is defining an environment variable with the name **AUTOAPI_SETTINGS** where the value is the file path.
-The other way is passing the parameter **config_path** to the constructor of AutoApi object with the file path.

-If you are going to use the given script to run AutoApi, you can provide [the configuration file as a parameter with the flag *-f*](#running-autoapi), that script uses one of the previous options.
+In the same way, if authentication is needed, the next environment variables must be provided too: *MONGO_ADMIN* and *MONGO_ADMIN_PASS*.

 ## **AutoApi features**